With delayed puberty, you might see the following in your child:

 - For boys: testosterone shots every month over a period of three to six months to jump-start their puberty.

-- For girls: may need to take estrogen medicine
+- For girls: may need to take estrogen replacement therapy over a period of three to six months to jump-start their puberty

 The provider will talk with you about any needed follow-up visits for your child.